lusin-throwaway/RedYellowGreen/README.md

 ### Current situation

-Currently workers walk around the factory and change its state manually, then they mark the state by attaching a magnet with color (Red/Yellow/Green) to the physical equipment.
+Currently workers walk around the factory and change the equipment state manually, then they mark the state by attaching a magnet with color (Red/Yellow/Green) to the physical equipment.
 The problem is that there's no high level overview of all the equipment as it's only possible to see a state of equipment by physically seeing which color magnet is attached to it.
 Same for setting the state.

 Supervisors schedule orders, presumably in an analog way as well.